dz-nikola/Crypto-101/README.md

 # Crypto-101

 Welcome to Crypto 101!
-In this project, our goal is to introduce you to the exciting world of cryptocurrencies and provide you with the tools and knowledge you need to get started in the world of crypto trading.
-What are the biggest cryptos?
-How their prices fluctuate?
+Our goal is to introduce you to the exciting world of cryptocurrencies and give you the tools and knowledge you need to get started in the craft of crypto trading.
+What are the major cryptocurrencies?
+How do their prices fluctuate?
 Is there a good trading strategy?
-These questions will be answered in this project.
+These are the questions that will be answered in this project.

-Whether you are a complete beginner or have some familiarity with crypto, we believe that Crypto 101 has something to offer for everyone.
+Whether you are a complete beginner or already know a bit about cryptocurrencies, we believe that Crypto 101 has something to offer for everyone.
 So grab your virtual notebook and let's dive in!

 *This project is part of the course "Skills: Programming - advance level" by Mario Silic at the University of St. Gallen.*